Documenting the American South Logo

 Do you remember anything about the New Deal after the Depression?
 Were you excited about that?

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 Not too much.
-I'd had too hard a time during the Depression [laughter], I reckon.
+I'd had too hard a time during the Depression [Laughter] , I reckon.

 MARY FREDERICKSON: